suncoast-devs/handbook/curriculum/fundamentals/javascript/assignments/catch-your-breath.md

 ## Objectives

-- Practice talking about technology.
+- Practice talking about technology
-- Reinforce a topic we have covered in class.
+- Reinforce a topic we have covered in class

 ## Requirements